SJTU-OmniAgent/VocalBench/README.md

 ## 🎉 News

-- **2025.5**: The paper, datasets and paper of VocalBench are released, comprising systematic English conversational capability assessments.
+- **2025.5**: The code, datasets and paper of VocalBench are released, comprising systematic English conversational capability assessments.
 - **2025.11**: We have extended VocalBench to include [Mandarin subsets](https://github.com/SJTU-OmniAgent/VocalBench-zh) for multilingual evaluations.
 - **2026.1**: We have updated the evaluation criteria, significantly expanded the model coverage, and updated the technical report.